Skip to content

 The Sunshine Palette: A Technical Guide to Yellow Stucco

 In Southern California, yellow stucco is iconic.
-From the "Mission Gold" of historic Spanish Revivals to the "Butter Cream" of coastal cottages, it reflects our region's warmth.
+From the "Mission Gold" of historic Spanish Revivals to the "Butter Cream" of coastal cottages, it reflects the region's warmth.

 However, from a chemical standpoint, yellow is a complicated color family.
 Depending on the source of the pigment, it can be incredibly stable or prone to rapid fading.
-This guide breaks down how to choose a yellow finish that won't turn beige in two years.
+This guide breaks down how to choose a yellow finish that maintains its vibrancy.

 Free Assessment